 Rare's swashbuckling adventure Sea of Thieves lets players to take on the role of a pirate sailing the seas of a fantastical world – either alone or as part of a crew of up to four members.
 It's up to you whether you choose to focus on trading, treasure-hunting or plundering the loot of others.

 This is a great title for those who enjoy playing with others in an open-world environment, plus it doesn't look too shabby at all.
-One of the best Xbox One games of recent times.
+In addition, a new Anniversary Update has breathed new life into Sea of Thieves.
+Definitely one of the best Xbox One games of recent times.

 Here's all the latest Sea of Thieves news and updates.